What Causes Hemorrhoids? How Can You Treat Them?

-Other Causes of Hemorrhoids
+Other causes of hemorrhoids

-Besides a poor diet, hemorrhoids can also be caused by other common factors like pregnancy, sitting on the toilet for a long time, age and genetics.
+Besides a poor diet, hemorrhoids can also be caused by common factors like pregnancy, sitting on the toilet for a long time, age and genetics.

 You should also drink at least 2 liters of water a day and have healthy habits like exercising.

-In order to reduce the inflammation that happens in the rectum and anal area, one of the most effective remedies is to put a bag of ice or very cold water on this area.
+To reduce the inflammation that happens in the rectum and anal area, one of the most effective remedies is to put a bag of ice or very cold water on this area.

-Garlic is a strong treatment for hemorrhoids, but it is very effective.
-It reduces inflammation and is great for hemorrhoids that come from the internal part of the anus because it helps shrink those bulges that become uncomfortable and painful.
+It helps reduce inflammation.
+It’s also great for hemorrhoids that come from the internal part of the anus, because it helps shrink the bulges that become uncomfortable and painful.

-Apply a small amount of garlic directly to the affected area and you will immediately feel a burning sensation, but it will have an anti-inflammatory effect.
+Apply a small amount of garlic directly to the affected area and you’ll immediately feel a burning sensation.
+But it will have an anti-inflammatory effect.

-Including linseed in your diet is great for reducing the risk of suffering from hemorrhoids and it is also great for treating them.
+Including linseed in your diet is great for reducing the risk of suffering from hemorrhoids and it’s also great for treating them.